MMount98/ReadMe-Generator/ReadMe.md

 ## How to Install

-To install this application, first make sure you have downloaded and installed [node.js](https://nodejs.org/en/) on you work terminal as it is required to run the program in command line.
+To install, watch how I did it in this video!

 <a name="usage"></a>

 ## How to Use this Application

-To use this application, after cloning down the repo, open the root file in your prefered code editor.
-Open a terminal(macOS) or bash command(windows) and locate into the assests folder.
-To make sure you are inthe correct folder, run the command, "ls" and you should see a list of items that is containg the, 'index.js' file.
-Run the command, "npm i" to download the proper required remote modules to run the program.
-Lastly, run the command, 'node index.js' and fill out the prompted question.
+To use this node line applicaton, simple run the command, "node index.js" in the terminal that is set to the location of the file containing the index.js file

 <a name="contribute"></a>

 ## How to Contribute

-If you would like to contribute to this project, please feel free to email me and I would love to add you on or if you have suggestions to make this application run its best please reach out!
+Please feel free to reach out with comments or suggestions!
+Or if you would like to write some code too!

 <a name="test"></a>

 ## Testing

-To test to see if you are running the program, run the command line, 'node index.js'.
-If you aren't prompted with questions to fill out, It may be a few things.\n One possible issue is you are not directed in the proper location for the terminal.
-Run the command, 'pwd', in the terminal to see where you currently are accessing on your computer.
-If you are not in the assets folder of this repo, direct your terminal there and  run the program again.
-It is possible that you may not have node downloaded.
-Please Check to see if you have it download by running the command line, "node -v" and see if you are given a response detailing the current version of node you are running if at all.
+To test if this application will function, please try running the first step, "node index.js" and see if an error is returned

 <a name="contact"></a>

-## Contact Me!
+## Q

 My gitHub account is: mmount98